Lipscomb County License Hearing Guide

 After Criminal Case Concludes

-Paying a reinstatement fee to the Texas DPS.
+• Reinstatement Requirements: This typically involves paying a reinstatement fee to the Texas DPS.
+The fee amount can vary.

-SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility that proves you have liability insurance.
+• SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility that proves you have the minimum required auto insurance coverage.
 You will need to maintain SR-22 insurance for a specified period, typically three years.

-Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI, you may be required to complete alcohol education or treatment programs as a condition of license reinstatement.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered classes as a condition of reinstating your license.

 Special Programs